openid/fapi/fapi-2_0-attacker-model.md

 which threats have been taken into consideration by the Security Profile and which fall outside of what the Security Profile can provide.

-The ultimate aim is to provide systematic proofs of the security of the FAPI profiles similar to those in [@arXiv.1901.11520].
+A systematic definition of security requirements and an attacker model enable proofs of the security of the FAPI 2.0 Security Profile, similar to the proofs in [@arXiv.1901.11520] for FAPI 1.0, which this work draws from.
 Formal proofs can rule out large classes of attacks rooted in the logic of security protocols.
-Until such proofs are provided for the FAPI 2.0 Security Profile, the attacker model laid out herein informs the design decisions, but, as with most security protocols, there is no guarantee that all attacks for all types of attackers are excluded.

-The security requirements in this document are expressed in a form that lends itself well to a transfer into a formal representation required for an automated or manual analysis of the security of FAPI.
-This work draws from the attacker model and security goals formulated in [@arXiv.1901.11520].
+The formal analysis performed on this attacker model and the FAPI 2.0 Security Profile, described in (#formal_analysis), has helped to refine and improve this document and the FAPI 2.0 Security Profile.

 ## Warning